The Priorat Wine Tour from Barcelona You Can’t Miss

 Priorat wine tour from Barcelona

 When I was looking for day trips to Priorat from Barcelona, I was happy to find Miquel Hudin, a certified sommelier and wine writer.
-Originally from California, Miquel now lives in Catalunya Spain and gives private Priorat wine tours from Barcelona with European Wine Tours.
+Originally from California, Miquel now lives in Catalunya Spain and gives private Priorat wine tours from Barcelona.

 You might think that a sommelier tour guide sounds a little, well…snooty for a traveler who just likes a sip and some scenery.
 Not to worry.
 Miquel is very casual and down-to-earth, with a dry wit.
 Plus he knows Priorat inside out, both the wine and the region.